 The drones arrive with innovative pilot systems which will enable you to fly them hands-free, and they come with obstacle avoidance methods for flying.

 The Autel Evo has detectors on the front for obstacle avoidance, while the Mavic Air includes front and rear detectors that will let it avoid obstacles when moving forward and backward.

-The Evo and the Mavic Air include comparable smart flight manners, and these comprise the following:
+The Evo and the Mavic Air include comparable brilliant flight manners, and these comprise the following:

 - Energetic trail – The drone will lock to follow/track any shifting subject matter from behind, parallel, or a static position.

 - Orbit – This mode will permit you to lock the drone on any stage of curiosity, and it’ll automatically circle that place.

 - Waypoint – lets you draw a flight route, and the drone will automatically fly across the road and return home.

 - Harness fly – You can command the drone by simply tapping any place on the program.

 The two drones also arrive with gesture management mode, allowing you to shoot videos/photos by the gesture.